Ernestas-Se/AKTO_module/README.md

 - `product.product`: Product variant model, with unique code constraints and label overrides.

 ## Features
-- Adds a `safety_stock` field to product templates.
 - Enforces uniqueness and non-blank values for the `default_code` (now labeled as "No.").
 - Customizes product form views to display and style the code and name fields.